COPYRIGHT 2016, Jonathan G. Leonard

 University of Vermont Representative at the National Systems Approach to Problem Solving Workshop.
 Colorado State University, Fort Collins, Colorado.
 June 1986.

 Computer Applications in Agriculture and Life Sciences.
-CALS 85, University of Vermont, Fall 1985 to present.
+CALS 85, University of Vermont, Fall 1985 to Spring 2013.

 Internet Applications in Agriculture and Life Sciences.
 CDAE 195.
 University of Vermont Summer 1998 to 1999.